Tennis Elbow Manager 2 is a tennis game that lets you become a tennis coach and manage your players.

 - Rally skills : once the serve & return played, the rally skills are the most

 used skills, and thus, are often quite important, except for players volleying

 Each skill has a maximal value, called potential, which is almost impossible to surpass.
 Your main

 player has all his potentials to 90-100% (depending on the difficulty level), but the additional players

 you could hire will have lower potentials.

 But some skills' potentials depend on other skill values.
-The main ones are the strength & tonicity skills : if they are both too low, it will limit your forehand, backhand and service powers, as well as your smash and topspin skills.
+The main ones are the strength & muscle tone skills : if they are both too low, it will limit your forehand, backhand and service powers, as well as your smash and topspin skills.

 The other one is the Long Term Form that limits the Short Term Form.

 When a skill potential is lowered by another skill value, the capped potential will be shown in reddish on the skill bar, while the maximal potential will still be shown in turquoise.

 The closer a skill is from its potential, the least its training will be efficient.